buraglio/forwardingplane.net/content/post/2012-11-06-juniper-ex-4200-arp-ndp-problem-or-things-id-like-to-see-in-a-tac.md

 ---
 id: 10
-title: 'Juniper EX 4200 ARP / NDP problem; or things I'd like to see in a TAC'
+title: "Juniper EX 4200 ARP / NDP problem; or things I'd like to see in a TAC"
 date: '2012-11-06T03:58:00-06:00'
 author: buraglio
 layout: post